 In Ceramics & Sculpture, students will make and express meaning as they explore various points of view and develop their own characteristic style.
 They will examine the many ways humans use ceramics in the topic Functionality, their inner, spiritual world through the creation of Power Objects, and investigate the made and natural worlds through a study of Our World.
 Your child's progress in Ceramics will be assessed throughout the year using but not limited to both written and practical components.
 Students work individually and in groups, creatively exploring a variety of approaches to artmaking.
-Students are required to keep a Visual Arts Process Diary recording their research, experiments and processes, which are assessed each semester.
+Students are required to keep a Visual Arts Process Diary recording their research, experiments and processes.

 Term Learning (Topics) Task Details 1 Functionality Students will explore the ways in which clay has been used throughout much of human history to create functional objects.
 They will gain inspiration from a range of historical and contemporary artists from around the globe.
 Students will also gain an understanding of health and safety issues relating to working with ceramics and develop their repertoire of clay hand-building techniques and surface treatments.
-Ongoing course work/ Body of Work (BOW) Resolved ceramic BOW and documentation of processes in Process Diary.
+Ongoing course work/ Body of Work (BOW) A ceramic BOW and documentation of processes in VAPD.
 2 Power Objects Students will explore the expression of their own imagination and ideas through the creation of symbolic sculptural ceramic objects.
-They will examine their inner world and harness their subjective creativity, using pinch-pot technique and hand-modelling to develop a highly original series of decorative objects.
-Students will create a Totemic Story Sphere and Organic Ceramic Sculpture.
-Studies of Thancoupie and Juz Kitson will inform their practice and drive their choice of techniques.
-Ongoing course work/ Body of Work (BOW) Resolved ceramic BOW and documentation of processes in Process Diary.
+They will examine their inner world and harness their subjective creativity, using ceramic hand-building techniques to develop a highly original decorative object/s.
+Ongoing course work/ Body of Work (BOW) A ceramic BOW and documentation of processes in VAPD.
 Theory Task Research presentation on a ceramic artist.
-3 Our World Students will explore and reflect upon the complexities and defining characteristics of both built and natural environments, using slab building methods and modelling techniques to produce a series of ceramic forms.
-Students will bring their completed works together as a collective response to the possibilities and problems posed by our interactions with these environments.
-Ongoing course work/ Body of Work (BOW) Resolved ceramic BOW and documentation of processes in Process Diary.
+3 Our World Students will explore and reflect upon the complexities and defining characteristics of our world, using ceramic hand-building techniques to produce ceramic form/s.
+Students will bring their completed work/s together as a collective response to the possibilities and problems posed by our interactions with elements of our world.
+Ongoing course work/ Body of Work (BOW) A ceramic BOW and documentation of processes in VAPD.
 Theory Task Written critical and creative reflections and artist statement.
-4 Personal Interest Project (PIP) Following their exploration of both inner and outer worlds and a range of techniques, students will develop a driving question to explore in a Personal Interest Project (PIP).
+4 Personal Interest Project (PIP) Following their exploration of both inner and outer worlds and a range of techniques, students will develop a driving question to explore in a Personal Interest Project (PIP) .
 Here they will use their technical and problem-solving skills to produce a body of work that is self-directed and driven by their own curiosity and creativity.
-Ongoing course work/ Body of Work (BOW) Resolved ceramic BOW and documentation of processes in Process Diary.
-Theory Task PIP artist proposal.
+Ongoing course work/ Body of Work (BOW) A ceramic BOW and documentation of processes in VAPD.

-Classical Ballet Body Conditioning
+Newtown High School of the Performing Arts Classical Ballet Body Conditioning